quelopes/GeNNet/README.md

 The directory `Module-A` contains a set of R functions that correspond to the steps of analysis described in: A -- A user-friendly Shiny-based web interface to the workflow experiment.

+The users can modify the R scripts to customize the analyses.
+Furthermore, new scripts and libraries can be added through the RStudio interface.
+This gives an idea about the flexibility of the system defined as workflow management.

 ### **Results**
 During the workflow execution (in Shiny or RStudio) a set of results are written in the directory `Results` which ensures the re-use and persistence of data.